Еритродермія

 Diagnosis of erythroderma is by history and examination.
 Determining the cause may require extensive testing.

-Blood tests may reveal electrolyte imbalances and an increase in inflammatory markers; however, these findings are not diagnostic of erythroderma.
-T-cell receptor rearrangement studies to search for monoclonal T-cell expansions in the skin and/or in the peripheral blood and characterization of skin-infiltrating and peripheral T-cell subsets can be done to diagnose T-cell lymphoma when this disorder is under consideration.
+Blood tests (electrolytes, complete blood count, C-reactive protein, blood sedimentation rate) may reveal electrolyte imbalances and an increase in inflammatory markers; however, these findings are not diagnostic of erythroderma.
+If T-cell lymphoma is under consideration, T-cell receptor rearrangement studies to search for monoclonal T-cell expansions in the skin and/or in the peripheral blood and characterization of skin-infiltrating and peripheral T-cell subsets can be done.

-Biopsy is often nonspecific, and sometimes repeat biopsies are needed.
+Results of skin biopsy are often nonspecific, especially in patients without a history of prior skin problems, and repeat biopsies may be needed.
 When erythroderma develops in patients without a history of prior skin problems, immediate biopsy may not reveal the cause.

 • Treatment of the underlying disorder

-• Supportive care (eg, rehydration, treatment for electrolyte abnormalities)
+• Supportive care (eg, rehydration, correction of electrolyte abnormalities)

 • Topical care (eg, emollients)